rsasaki0109/lidarslam_ros2/README.md

 graphslam_ros2
 ====
-this is a ros2 slam package of the frontend using gicp/ndt scan matching and the backend using graph-based slam.
+this is ros2 slam package of the frontend using gicp/ndt scan matching and the backend using graph-based slam.

 <img src="./graphslam_main/images/mapping_with_loopclosure.png" width="640px">